Scarlet O'Hara Japanese Pieris

 A genuinely exquisite broadleaf evergreen shrub much cherished for its delicate and showy chains of small white bell-shaped flowers and bright red emerging foliage, one of the hardiest cultivars; performs best in moist, organic and acidic soils

 Scarlet O'Hara Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
 It has attractive dark red-tipped dark green foliage which emerges scarlet in spring.
-The glossy narrow leaves are ornamentally significant but remain dark green through the winter.
+The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
 The fruit is not ornamentally significant.
-The furrowed gray bark is not particularly outstanding.

 Scarlet O'Hara Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.